dpadilla90/JAV1001-Lab3/README.md

 # JAV1001-Lab3
+A Die class that represents a plating die  with simple runner/tester code

+## Student info
-Lab # 3 Dennis Padilla
+Dennis Padilla A00275114